zer0Kerbal/AdjustableModPanel/readme.md

 # Adjustable Mod Panel (KAMP)

-Pick which mod buttons to show or hide on the stock toolbar.
+Pick which add-on buttons to show or hide on the stock toolbar.

-This plugin for Kerbal Space Program (KSP) allows you to pick which buttons on the stock toolbar you want to see.
+This plugin allows you to pick which buttons on the stock toolbar you want to see.
 You can show/hide mod stock toolbar buttons on different screens separately.
-It requires no additional support from the mods themselves, and should work with whichever mods it encounters.
+It requires no additional support from the add-ons themselves, and should work with whichever add-ons it encounters.
+For Kerbal Space Program (KSP).

-## By [`zer0Kerbal`][LINK:zer0Kerbal] and originally by [`Morse`][LINK:morse]
+## By [`zer0Kerbal`][zer0Kerbal] and originally by [`Morse`][morse]

-*Adopted with explicit permission.*
+Adopted with explicit permission and brought to you by *KerbSimpleCo*

 <img src="https://raw.githubusercontent.com/zer0Kerbal/AdjustableModPanel/master/img/HERO-01.png" alt="Adjustable Mod Panel" width="75%" height="75%">

-### Preamble by [Morse][LINK:morse]
+### Preamble by [Morse][morse]

 This mod allows you to pick which buttons on the mod panel you want to see.
 You can disable mods on different screens(game scenes) separately.